 His mother was especially lovely, and very often if she saw us out walking, would come over, and give me a big hug and kiss my cheeks.
 Three times.
 That’s the Neapolitan way!

-Our landlord, Stefano, was lovely too.
+Stefano was lovely too.
 When we arrived in Pozzuoli, he welcomed us with a large bag of fresh fruit, and was the very soul of helpfulness after we moved in.
 He even took us out to the opening night of his friend’s exhibition in Napoli because I’d previously made a comment about how much I enjoyed his work.

 As it turned out, Raimondo Castronuovo was just as friendly, as were the other guests and artists there.